 JANUARY 2016 - A fresh start, a clean slate, a new year!
 Take a cue from this little desert tortoise and get ready to explore your world.
 For 2016, resolve to find adventure in the rich natural splendors Nevada offers.
 We’ve pulled together a Mojave Desert bucket list of just some of these amazing places to help you get started.

 DECEMBER 2015 - The long-tailed weasel trades its normally brown furry coat for a dazzling white one during the winter.
 This camouflage protects it from larger predators and helps it blend in with its snowy surroundings while hunting smaller mammals.
-This cute little guy isn’t the only animal that finds renewal during the year’s coldest months.
-See more in our slideshow of winter wildlife from across the West.
+This cute little guy is one of many animals that find renewal during the year’s coldest months.

 NOVEMBER 2015 - The Anna’s hummingbird is one of several found in Nevada.
 But unlike some hummingbirds who are only seasonal residents during migration, these hummingbirds live in southern Nevada, including Las Vegas, year-round.
 These tiny birds—no larger than a ping-pong ball and lighter than a nickel—have dazzling rosy pink throats.

 OCTOBER 2015 - Bats are essential to the health of our natural world.
 Plus they’re super cool.
 They control pests, ensure production of fruits through pollination (pictured), and disperse seeds for countless plants in Nevada and beyond.
 Losing bats would have devastating consequences for nature and the economy.
 That’s why Conservancy scientists and partners are helping our little friends in the fight against white nose syndrome.